btrettel/blastersim/to-do.md

 - Why doesn't `u_cv` just get `u` from `e`?
 - Does plunger impact before the dart exits the barrel cause inaccuracy?
-- Why is the derivative of total energy with respect to `x_dot` unstable in the one CV exact solution test?
+- Why is the derivative of total energy with respect to initial `x_dot` unstable in `test_one_cv`?
+- Why is the order-of-accuracy of the derivative of `x_dot` with respect to `temp_atm` diverging in `test_one_cv`?
+I guess the exact solution doesn't depend on that?
+Wouldn't the derivative be zero there?

 ***